gregrickaby/swr-examples/README.md

 First, all examples run on [Next.js](https://nextjs.org/), which has built-in support for both React and [Fetch](https://nextjs.org/blog/next-9-4#improved-built-in-fetch-support).
 If you do copy/paste these examples into something like Create React App, you'll probably need to install and import those dependencies first.

 Secondly, all examples use `JSON.stringify` to display the fetched data.
-I didn't want to overcomplicate things, with opinionated markup around displaying data.
+I didn't want to overcomplicate things with opinionated markup around displaying data.

 And finally, the `fetcher` below, is a quick one-liner for example purposes.
 I wouldn't use this one-liner for a complex app.